 Optional Corning Gorilla Glass for durability and regular use

 While they’re totally safe for regular use, it’s normal to have some anxiety about the potential for cracks with a touch screen.
-And if you think your routine is active enough to make you worry about exposing your laptop to these types of issues, consider additional laptop warranty protections
+And if you think your routine is active enough to make you worry about exposing your laptop to these types of issues, consider additional laptop warranty protections and laptop upgrades.

 To enjoy the most durable display protection, you’ll definitely want to add optional protective screens like Corning® Gorilla® Glass.
 This glass from the industry’s leader provides an ultrathin display barrier that’s been chemically treated to provide greater resilience.